 A Healthier Alaska

-Join the fight to end heart disease and stroke at the next Anchorage event!
+Join the fight to end heart disease and stroke at the next event in Alaska!

 Tobacco and E-Cigarettes

 Big Tobacco is targeting our kids in an effort to create a new generation of tobacco users.
 This is not ok.
-We are working in collaboration with public health organizations and lawmakers to raise the sale age of tobacco and e-cigarette products across the state to ensure they stay out of the hands of our kids.
+We are working in collaboration with public health organizations and lawmakers to ensure tobacco and e-cigarette products stay out of the hands of our kids.

 Sometimes friends and family with the best intentions can't understand what you're going through and you need to chat with some who has been there.
 That's where our Support Network comes in.
 Join today to connect with others.
 Share your heart or stroke story, help others who are newly diagnosed, chat with other's in the forums, learn about regaining independence and more.